sparrow007/BlurImage/README.md

 USAGE
 -----
-To make your imageview blurry using single line of code which is using android framework rendersript which is most efficient for doing these tasks and to use you can grab this library using your Gradle file :
+To make your imageview blurry in a single line of code, library  using android framework (rendersript) which is most efficient for doing these tasks and  you can grab this library using your Gradle file :

  Gradle
 ------